TimRoith/CLIP/README.md

 | CLIP95            | 91.4         | 34.4      | 71.4                  |
 | CLIP97            | 97.0         | **34.6**  | **72.4**              |

-The table above shows the accuracy in [%] of a model for the MNIST dataset.
+The table above shows the accuracy in [%] for a fully connected model (two hidden layers with 200 and 80 neurons) for the MNIST dataset.
 We evaluate the accuracy (averaged over 3 runs) on the clean test set and the accuracy under different adversarial attacks.
 The runs can be reproduced with the configurations below.

 ## Method Description